How Invoice Factoring Improves Cash Flow for Insolvent Businesses

 When a business can no longer meet its liabilities, it is officially insolvent.
 In this scenario, the company directors have a limited range of options: either raise finance quickly, or consider an insolvency process such as company administration, a company voluntary arrangement, or even liquidation.

 The question of whether to fight to save the company or wind it up depends, at this stage, on one crucial question.
 Is it a viable company?
-If the answer is yes, raising finance as quickly as possible offers the best chance of keeping the company doors open.
+If the answer is yes, raising finance to improve cashflow as quickly as possible offers the best chance of keeping the company doors open.

 What Makes a Company Viable